kiwiquitting/kiwiquitting/README.md

   My hobbies - used to - include drawing and messing around with shell scripts (my old GitHub account will tell you about it) but after an event that unravelled seven years of hell I just became numb at this point.
 But listen, I am trying.
 I am getting there.

-  Nowadays I just spend the day away with playing two games consistently - [Valorant](https://playvalorant.com/en-us/) and [Genshin Impact](https://genshin.hoyoverse.com/en/).
+  Nowadays I just spend the day away with playing one game consistently - [Genshin Impact](https://genshin.hoyoverse.com/en/).

-  In the rare event that I play *other* than those two would probably be [V Rising](https://store.steampowered.com/app/1604030/V_Rising/).
+  In the rare event that I play *other* than those two would probably be [Valorant](https://playvalorant.com/en-us/).
 I guess this kinda proves I still own a Windows laptop, eh?

 #### *"Call me by name - this name I can't remember, I can't connect to"*